josephneilpadama/PADAMA_2ECEC/README.md

 </details>

 A Boolean mask was made, combining two conditions with the & operator: df['Hometown'] == 'Visayas' and df['Track'] == 'Communication'.
-Passing this condition into .loc[] allowed the student to filter the matching rows and select only the required columns (Name, Gender, Math, Electronics, Average).
-The student then called len(VisComm) to print the final row count.
+Passing this condition into .loc[] allowed to filter the matching rows and select only the required columns (Name, Gender, Math, Electronics, Average). len(VisComm) was then utilized to print the final row count.

 ## B. VISAYAS FEMALE DATAFRAME